livecode/livecode/docs/guides/LiveCode Builder Bytecode Reference.md

     assign_list <dst-reg>, <element1-reg>, ..., <elementn-reg>

-The assign_array operation builds a list value from <element1-reg> up to
+The assign_list operation builds a list value from <element1-reg> up to
 <elementn-reg>.

 It is a runtime error if the type of <dst-reg> does not conform to list.